natverse/natverse_hugo/content/help/index.md

 ## General R questions

 You may find that your question is more of a general R issue than a natverse issue.
-We'll always try to help, but you may also want to check out other soruces of support:
+We'll always try to help, but you may also want to check out other sources of support:

 * [__r-help__](https://www.r-project.org/help.html): The core R project's information about finding help.
 The mailing lists have a reputation for being a bit brusque but if you ask